bbouali/Outspuiz/README.md

 When you've done all of the above, create a Pull Request and contact us on Upwork w/ any information we need to know.
 Feedback is welcome.

+Jobs will be offered to candidates who perform everything above in the shortest amount of time - in that order.

 Thank you and good luck!
 - Outspoke

 P.S.... if you didn't get here from Upwork.... what the heck are you doing here?
-Move along.... nothing to see here.... no, really.... git!
+Git along!